Interference dynamics of matter-waves of SU($N$) fermions: Methods

 where $c_{j,\alpha}^{\dagger}$ creates a fermion with colour $\alpha$ on site $j$, and $n_{j} = \sum_{\alpha}c^{\dagger}_{j,\alpha}c_{j,\alpha}$ is the local particle number operator.
 The hopping amplitude and on-site interaction are denoted by $t$ and $U$ respectively.
 The presence of the flux is accounted for through the Peierls substitution $t\rightarrow te^{\imath \frac{2\pi\phi}{L}}$.

 The physics of the Hubbard model arises from the competition between the kinetic (hopping) and potential (interacting) terms.
 As such, the ratio between the hopping and interaction parameters dictates the physics that we observe in our system.
-For strong attractive interactions ($U\ll t$), SU($N$) fermions are able to form bound states of different types and nature, which in turn causes part of the particles to localize together, while still adhering to the Pauli exclusion principle~\cite{takahashi1970many-body,Cherng2007superfluidity,Guan2013Fermi,chetcuti2021probe}.
+For strong attractive interactions ($|U| \gg t$), SU($N$) fermions are able to form bound states of different types and nature, which in turn causes part of the particles to localize together, while still adhering to the Pauli exclusion principle~\cite{takahashi1970many-body,Cherng2007superfluidity,Guan2013Fermi,chetcuti2021probe}.
 On the other hand, strong repulsive interactions ($U\gg t$) causes the fermions to be restricted in place in different lattice sites.
 This is evidently visible for fillings $N_{p}/L = 1$, where in the case of SU($N\!>\!2$) fermions a phase transition occurs at a critical value of $U$ from a superfluid to a Mott phase~\cite{capponi2016phases,chetcuti2021persistent}.
 Recently, the physics of the SU($N$) Hubbard model was explored for both attractive~\cite{chetcuti2021probe} and repulsive~\cite{chetcuti2021persistent} interactions by utilizing the persistent current, the response of the system to the applied field in model~\eqref{eq:Ham}, as a diagnostic tool.
 The persistent current is a matter-wave current defined as $I = -\partial E_{0}/\partial\phi$ with $E_{0}$ being the ground-state energy.
 According to Leggett's theorem, the ground-state energy and consequently its derivative, the persistent current, display periodic oscillations in the flux, with a period fixed by the elementary flux quantum $\phi_{0} = \hbar/mR^{2}$ with $m$ and $R$ denoting the atoms’ mass and ring radius respectively~\cite{leggett1991}.
 Therefore, a change in the period $\phi_{0}$ gives crucial information about the physical nature of the system, in the same spirit as current-voltage characteristics in solid state physics (see~\cite{naldesi2019rise,naldesi2020enhancing,polo2020exact,pecci2021probing,chetcuti2021persistent,chetcuti2021probe} for the persistent current as a probe for bosonic and fermionic systems).

 In cold atoms platforms, several features of the persistent current can be readily observed through time-of-flight imaging of the density distributions of the gas at large times, after it is released from its trap confinement and allowed to expand~\cite{ramanathan2011superflow,moulder2012quantized,kevin2013driving, amico2020roadmap,amico2021atomtronic}.
 Such an image corresponds to the momentum distribution of the system at the moment in which it is released from the trap.
 For the different SU($N$) species, the latter quantity reads